As construction increases, the project will send out regular email notifications.

 SW Lincoln in downtown Portland

-Construction related to the project is under way along SW Lincoln Street between SW 1st and 5th avenues in downtown Portland with civil construction.
+Civil construction related to the project is under way along SW Lincoln Street between SW 1st and 5th avenues in downtown Portland.
 Construction will take place from 7 a.m.–6 p.m., Monday–Friday.
 Flaggers will assist with local access; driveway and building access will be maintained.

 SW Lincoln between SW 1st and 4th avenues

-- Intermittent lane drops will occur on both the north and south side of SW Lincoln Street between 1st and 4th avenues while crews work on track installation, light rail platforms and permanent street lighting.
+- Intermittent lane drops will occur on both the north and south side of SW Lincoln Street between 1st and 4th avenues while crews work on track installation and light rail platforms.

-- The pedestrian path at SW 3rd Avenue on Lincoln Street may be intermittently closed through mid-May as crews finish track installation in the area.
+- The pedestrian path at SW 3rd Avenue on Lincoln Street is currently closed through late-June as crews finish track installation in the area.
 Pedestrians are detoured to the crosswalk at 4th Avenue or the pedestrian path at 2nd Avenue during this work.

 SW 4th and 5th Avenues